jazzyray/mirror-standards/trouble.md

 ```
 {
   "build.date": "2016-01-19 08:30",
   "description": "the about description should reflect the service overview section of this document",
+  "trouble": "<URL to trouble.md>",
   "version": "1.0.5"
 }
 ```